 5 Neighbourhood Features That Will Hike The Resale Value Of Your Property

-It is not just the investors whose happiness knows no bound in the knowledge that the world of their investment property is ground steadily day by day.
+It is not just the investors whose happiness knows no bound in the knowledge that the world of their investment property is going steadily day by day.
 Those who buy the house for self-use are equally elated by this same knowledge.
 Just in case they were to sell it, they would earn much more than they invested.
 A homeowner in fact would be even more excited to feel on a par with what the world of finance knows as smart investors.

 Now, some of your friends are not lucky enough to get the same kind of offers you do.
 What makes your property more charming?
 What does it hold that others built in the same specification with the same material do not?
 We would have to credit the difference to certain neighbourhood features that your property enjoys and others do not.